 In 1968, Denver dentist Dr. Gerald Ivancie hired a young winemaker away from Napa's Robert Mondavi Winery to select California grapes and make wine at his Denver winery, Ivancie Cellars.
-That winemaker was Warren Winiarski who founded Stags Leap Cellars in Napa and won the Judgement of Paris in 1976.
-When the Limited Winery Act was passed in 1977 there were two licensed wineries in Colorado.
+That winemaker was Warren Winiarski who founded Stag's Leap Wine Cellars in Napa and won the Judgement of Paris in 1976.
+When the Colorado Limited Winery Act was passed in 1977 there were two licensed wineries in Colorado.
 In 1990, when the Wine Industry Development Act was passed there were five wineries.
-The last 28 years has seen tremendous growth as Colorado now has more than 150 licensed wineries, including meaderies, cideries, sake producers and vintner's restaurants.
-These vintners produced 179,000 cases of wine during the 2018 fiscal year, which equaled \$36 million in sales alone.
+The last 30 years has seen tremendous growth as Colorado now has more than 170 licensed wineries, including meaderies, cideries, sake producers and vintner's restaurants.
+These vintners produced 228,000 cases of wine during the 2019 fiscal year, which equaled \$45 million in sales alone.
 According to a 2017 study by WineAmerica, Colorado's wine industry contributes more than \$300,000,000 to the state's economy, with the impacts of wine tourism activities on the Front Range and the Western Slope accounting for more than half of the total economic impact.(1) The Colorado wine industry also contributes more than 1,665 jobs to the state.
-The industry has sustained an average annual growth rate of nearly 14% over the last two decades.
+The industry has sustained an average annual growth rate of well beyond 10% over the last two decades.